erlend-sh/learndiscourse/_en/sysadmins/miscellaneous/migrating-from-heroku-to-a-hosted-cloud-instance.md

 If you ever need to migrate away from Heroku to a currently supported infrastructure by discourse it can be quite troublesome.

-We did the following to be able to create a backup which cloud thereafter be imported by discourses hosted solution.
+We did the following to be able to create a backup which could thereafter be imported by discours's hosted solution.
 These steps can also be used if you just want to migrate to your own cloud hosted instance.

 ## Get the data out of Heroku
 There are 2 parts you need to backup: